VR Troopers (video game): Genesis version

-Game Gear Version
+Game Gear version

 The player has two modes to choose from.
 Story Game and Battle Game.
 Story Game is a mode where the player can choose from any one of the three VR Troopers to face off against the evil leader Grimlord's mutants and cyborgs.
 Battle Game is a ladder-type fighting game mode where the player can choose from eight different characters to beat a certain number of enemies and win the game.
 The player must face a ninth character original to the game called Kamelion who can shape-shift to any other character.

 Reception

 Next Generation reviewed the Genesis version of the game, rating it one star out of five, and stated that "this game is exceptionally generic with some real simplistic fighting (good for kids, though) and nothing that makes it worth owning unless you're a huge fan of the show."

+Mean Machines Sega #40 reviewed the game and gave it a rating of 45, in particular criticizing its lack of fresh ideas.